How to Buy a House at an Auction Without Having Cash

 For instance, you may be the highest bidder and still not win the house if the amount you bid doesn’t meet the minimum prices set by the seller.
 Also, in many jurisdictions, the owner of a foreclosed home can regain title to it even after it’s been sold at auction if they are able to make up their missed payments.

 Time is an essential ingredient for successful auction buying — time spent arranging to have the necessary cash, time spent studying the process of auctions, time spent studying local values, and time spent identifying suitable deals.
-And, as of early 2021, time may best be spent waiting for the foreclosure market to get better, with more plentiful foreclosed homes, fewer competing buyers, and better prices.
+And, as of 2024, time may best be spent waiting for the foreclosure market to get better, with more plentiful foreclosed homes, fewer competing buyers, better rates, and better prices.

 “The big investment companies we call hedge funds are paying retail, or very close to it, on some of these houses,” Durham says.
 “So it’s very hard to compete with them.”